Management of attention deficit hyperactivity disorder: Non-stimulants

+Atomoxetine

 Atomoxetine is a selective norepinephrine reuptake inhibitor.
 It has comparable efficacy, tolerability and response rate to methylphenidate in children and adolescents; efficacy and discontinuation rate is equivalent in adults.
 It carries a U.S. FDA black box warning regarding suicidal ideation and is associated with rare cases of liver damage.
 Controlled studies show increases in heart rate, decreases of body weight, decreased appetite and treatment-emergent nausea.